NextNC/nestjs-next-guard/README.md

 ## Next steps

 1. Add some tests using Jest and supertest
-2. Find a way to pass Mongoose Models to the module, to void calling "mongoose.connect(...)"
+2. Find a way to pass Mongoose Models to the module, to avoid calling "mongoose.connect(...)"
 3. Add support do many to many relatioships betwenn models
 4. Build Policy Based Guard